 - No Connects must be represented with NC.

-- Power pins must be indicated POWER.
+- · Power pins must be indicated POWER.

-- Ground pins must be indicated GND.
+- · Ground pins must be indicated GND.

-- The variety of [Model]s assigned to pins matches the variety of buffer characteristics described in the datasheet, and each pin has the correct [Model] or [Model Selector] assigned to it.
+- The variety of [Model]s assigned to pins matches the variety of buff characteristics described in the datasheet, and each pin has the cor [Model] or [Model Selector] assigned to it.

-- Special Pins (e.g. analog) are to be represented in the pin map, even if they are marked NC.
-Explanatory comments are recommended for these.
-A common practice is to represent analog pins with Terminator models, so that waveforms of crosstalk received at the pins can be viewed in EDA tools.
+- Special Pins (e.g. analog) are to be represented in the pin map, eve they are marked NC.
+Explanatory comments are recommended for these. common practice is to represent analog pins with Terminator models, that waveforms of crosstalk received at the pins can be viewed in EI tools.

-For IBIS buffer [Model] libraries, it is recommended that one pin be used for every model and that the pin name be the same as the model name.
+For IBIS buffer [Model] libraries, it is recommended that one pin be used for every model a the pin name be the same as the model name.

-3.2.2. {LEVEL 3} [Pin] RLC parasitics are present and reasonable
+3.2.2. {LEVEL 3} [Pin] RLC parasitics are present and reason

-For a LEVEL 2 model, pin parasitics are optional, but they are mandatory for a LEVEL 3 model (that is, a model suitable for timing).
-To pass this check the RLC values must be present for all signal pins in the [Pin] section, or [Package Model] must be present.
-Pin parasitics should either be measured or extracted using a 2D or 3D solver.
-Reasonable signal pin parasitics will result in impedance and delay characteristics that fall in the ranges:
+For a LEVEL 2 model, pin parasitics are optional, but they are mandatory f LEVEL 3 model (that is, a model suitable for timing).
+To pass this check t RLC values must be present for all signal pins in the [Pin] section, or [Package Model] must be present.
+Pin parasitics should either be measured extracted using a 2D or 3D solver.
+Reasonable signal pin parasitics will r in impedance and delay characteristics that fall in the ranges: